MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Streaming

-This section focuses on the free "filtered" streaming API service.

-There are other premium services available, covered in Twitter's dev docs.
+This section focuses on the standard and free "filtered" Streaming API service.
+There are more services available, covered in the [Other streams](#other-streams) subsection.

+### What is streaming and how many tweets can I get?

+The [Search API](#search-api) gives about 90% of tweets and back 7 days, but you have to query it repeatedly if you want "live" data and this can result in reaching API limits.

+The filtered streaming API lets you connect to the firehose of Twitter tweets made in realtime.
+You must specify a filter to apply - either keywords or users to track.

+However, the volume is much lower than the search API.

+> Studies have estimated that using Twitter’s Streaming API users can expect to receive anywhere from 1% of the tweets to over 40% of tweets in near real-time.
+>
+> The reason that you do not receive all of the tweets from the Twitter Streaming API is simply because Twitter doesn’t have the current infrastructure to support it, nor do they don’t want to support it; hence, the Twitter Firehose.[source](https://brightplanet.com/2013/06/25/twitter-firehose-vs-twitter-api-whats-the-difference-and-why-should-you-care/)

 ### Streaming resources